kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **The first is the ongoing shift to online commerce, and** the second is the **shift in consumer demand towards products and away from services.** These shifts provided a boost to Facebook's advertising business in the second half of 2020, and if some of those trends reverse, it might drag the revenue growth in 2021.

 On top of that, 2021 will bring another negative event that will push revenue growth down.
-I refer to privacy changes in  **iOS14** and **"evolving regulatory landscape"** as Facebook nicely calls its antitrust and content moderation issues.
+I refer to theprivacy changes in  **iOS 14.5** and **"evolving regulatory landscape"** as Facebook nicely calls its antitrust and content moderation issues.

 The level of detail that Facebook offers about its revenue in its financial statements is relatively low.
 Facebook does not break down how much revenue is coming from Instagram, Facebook, or WhatsApp.
 The only segment split that the company offers is split into advertising revenue and fees.
 That does not give a lot of clarity, as you can see, or more precisely not see, from the chart below.

 ![Facebook's revenue segments breakdown chart 2020](/assets/images/facebook_revenue_segments_breakdown_chart.png)

-The only notable points to make from the chart above are that Facebook earns the most revenue from advertising and **"Other" revenue after years of being flat jumped by 76% in 2020.** This was driven mainly by Facebook **success with sales of Oculus 2 VR headset** and partially also Portal devices.
+The only notable points to make from the chart above are that Facebook earns the most revenue from advertising and **"Other" revenue after years of being flat jumped by 76% in 2020.** This was driven mainly by Facebook's **success with sales of Oculus 2 VR headset** and partially also Portal devices.
 Hardware sales are now the main part of "Other" revenue.

 Fortunately, we don't need to rely only on Facebook's official data.
 We can get some reasonably good estimate of where the revenue is coming from based on aggregated data of thousands of advertisers that use Facebook's ad platform.